-*Ramzi Yousef was arrested in Pakistan in February 7, 1995 and is currently serving life imprisonment without parole in ADX Florence, Colorado.
+*Ramzi Yousef was arrested in Pakistan on February 7, 1995, and is currently serving life imprisonment without parole in ADX Florence, Colorado.

 *Khalid Sheikh Mohammad was arrested in Pakistan in March 1, 2003 and is being held in either a CIA secret prison or in Guantanamo.
 He is currently awaiting prosecution.